-The instructions below are for the most basic way to grade assignments.
+If the submissions are not MS Office or pdf, you will need to use the "classic" method for grading, as described in the instructions below.
+Nothing about this process has changed from the previous version.
 If you have many students and/or many gradable items, you may prefer to use the Needs Grading screen.
-For help with that, see Getting Started with the Needs Grading Page and Grade an Assignment, Blackboard instructions with more advanced options, including anonymous grading and multiple attempts.
+For help with that, see Getting Started with the Needs Grading Page.

 To Grade your assignment submissions: